AMAAI-Lab/SonicMaster/README.md

 ## Citation

-If you use SonicVerse in your work, please cite our paper:
+If you use SonicMaster in your work, please cite our paper:

-**SonicVerse: Multi-Task Learning for Music Feature-Informed Captioning** Anuradha Chopra, Abhinaba Roy, Dorien Herremans Accepted to AIMC 2025
+_Jan Melechovsky, Ambuj Mehrish, Dorien Herremans.
+2025.
+SonicMaster: Towards Controllable All-in-One Music Restoration and Mastering.
+ArXiv:2508.03448_

 ```bibtex
 @article{melechovsky2025sonicmaster,